Our Crew

 Instructor for Field Sketching and Journaling Workshop and Community Group

 Kristin Link is a fine artist, science illustrator, and educator who lives on the Nizina River just outside McCarthy.
 She works with the WMC as an instructor and facilitates the Meg Hunt Artist Residency Program.
-She has worked with the WMC in various capacities since 2010, including stints and Program Associate and as Executive Director.
+She has worked with the WMC in various capacities since 2010, including stints as Program Associate and as Executive Director.
 You can learn more about Kristin’s work on her website: www.KristinIllustration.com.

 Ben Shaine